dougeby/IntuneDocs/intune/security-baselines.md

 3. In the **Include** tab, add the groups, users, or devices you want this policy to apply.

     > [!TIP]
     > Notice that you can also **Exclude** groups.
-If you apply a policy to **All Users**, considering excluding the administrator groups.
+If you apply a policy to **All Users**, consider excluding the administrator groups.
 In case something happens, you and your administrators don’t want to get locked out.

-  > [!NOTE]
-  > While security baselines is in preview, Microsoft doesn't recommend using profiles in a production environment, as the baselines may change over the course of the preview.

 4. **Save** your changes.